Tenancy Agreement: A General Guide

 Conclusion

-The thought of saving money on legal fees is always tempting, but landlords are strongly encouraged to engage with a lawyer to ensure that the TA contains all the necessary details.
-If things go wrong, a TA that a qualified lawyer drafted can assist in reducing the likelihood of conflicts and their impact on both parties.
+The thought of saving money on legal fees may be appealing, but landlords are strongly encouraged to engage with a lawyer to ensure that the TA contains all the necessary details.
+Therefore, it is prudent for landlords to seek professional legal counsel when drafting a tenancy agreement.
+If things go wrong, an agreement drafted by a competent and qualified lawyer can assist in reducing the likelihood of conflicts and their impact on both parties.